instill-ai/instill.tech/README.md

 This repository maintains the Instill AI product website and VDP documentation.

+## Prerequisites

+1. [pnpm](https://pnpm.io/installation) - MAC OSX and Linux systems should follow the insturction for POSIX systems.

 ## Contribution
 1. Clone the github
 2. `pnpm install`